Types of Marketing: Overview of 10 Different Marketing Strategies

 Event marketing is a practice where businesses will host and use events to network and generate leads.

-Having your business’s name behind an event as a host can have a positive impact on your brand by getting your name out there and known.
+Having your business’s name behind an event as a host can positively impact your brand by getting your name out there and known.
 Depending on what the event is for, it can portray you as a thought leader in your industry or as a supporter of a good cause.

 Closing:

 These are just 10 of the many different types of marketing.
-However, these are 10 of the most prevalent that you can see businesses using on a regular basis.
+However, these are 10 of the most prevalent that you can see businesses using regularly.

-Are there any types of marketing you were hoping to see featured or expanded on more?
+Are there any marketing types you hoped to see featured or expanded on more?
 Let me know down in the comments and be sure to check out some of our other blog posts for more tips and information.

 Article By Nick Raineri